Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

-# Basic programming with R
+interrogate# Basic programming with R

 R is a free, open source programming language and statistical software environment that is used extensively in bioinformatics.
 In addition to the large collection of functions included in base distribution, there are an enormous number of packages designed to extend R's functionality for specific applications.